 “That’s right.
 Kind of a coincidence, isn’t it?”
-He paused in thought again, scratched his chin.
-“Actually, didn’t you tell me once that you used to work at that same monastery, Porter Goda?
+He paused in thought again, scratching his chin.
+“Actually, Porter Goda, didn’t you tell me once that you used to work at that same monastery?
 Now there’s the real coincidence.”

 “So then maybe you do know Priestess Rem, after all.”

 “No, no, she had a different job back then.
 Isn’t that right, Porter Goda?”
-Parama replied, because Goda had grown oddly silent.
+Parama replied, because Goda had not answered.
 “What was it that you were involved in?
 Farming or something like that?”

 “Right, right.
 Because both your mothers did the same, right?”

-“My higher mother was a botanist and my lesser mother was a gardener, so when I arrived at the monastery, that’s where they placed me.”
+“My higher mother was a botanist and my lower mother was a gardener, so when I went to work at the monastery, that’s where they placed me.”

 Parama smiled and laid his head back down, this time against Goda’s chest.
 The corpse of the dead snake—the one that was still draped around Goda’s shoulders—dangled near his face.
 For a split second, Kanna had a strange mental image of the thing coming back to life and lashing out at him.

 “You act so stiff when we talk about the past.
-I feel like I don’t know anything about you, even after all this time.”
+I feel like I don’t know anything about you, even after three years.”

-Kanna stared at them.
-It was then that she realized that she had slid herself progressively closer to them without being entirely conscious of it.
+Kanna stared at them, not quite sure of the undertone that she had detected in Parama’s words or what it might have suggested.
+It was then that she realized that she had been sliding progressively closer to them without being entirely conscious of it.
 It must be because it’s cold in here, she thought.
 Her arm was brushing against Goda’s robe, and she looked over at Parama who was joining her in flanking the woman’s other side.